The Descent

 The Descent is a 2005 British horror film written and directed by Neil Marshall.
 The film stars actresses Shauna Macdonald, Natalie Mendoza, Alex Reid, Saskia Mulder, Nora-Jane Noone and MyAnna Buring.
 The plot follows six women who enter an uncharted cave system and struggle to survive against the monstrous creatures inside.

 Filming took place in the United Kingdom.
 Exterior scenes were filmed at Ashridge Park, Hertfordshire, and in Scotland.
-Because the filmmakers considered it too dangerous and time-consuming to shoot in an actual cave, interior scenes were filmed on sets built at Pinewood Studios near London designed by Simon Bowles.
+Because the filmmakers considered it too dangerous and time-consuming to shoot in an actual cave, interior scenes were filmed on sets built at Pinewood Studios near London and designed by Simon Bowles.

 The Descent opened in cinemas in the United Kingdom on 8 July 2005.
 It premiered in the 2006 Sundance Film Festival and released on 4 August 2006 in the United States.
 The film received positive reviews with praise for the performances, cinematography and Marshall's direction.
 It was also a box-office success, grossing $57.1 million worldwide against a £3.5 million budget.
 Since its release, it has been regarded as one of the best horror films of the 2000s.
 A sequel, titled The Descent Part 2, was released in 2009.

 Plot

-Sarah gets picked up by her husband Paul and daughter Jessica after a whitewater rafting trip with her thrill-seeking friends Juno and Beth.
-Paul gets distracted on the ride home, causing a car crash that kills both him and Jessica.
+Sarah is picked up by her husband Paul and daughter Jessica after a whitewater rafting trip with her thrill-seeking friends Juno and Beth.
+Paul is distracted on the ride home, causing a car crash that kills both him and Jessica.
 Sarah awakens in the hospital and collapses after Beth tells her about their deaths.

 One year later, Sarah, Juno, and Beth reunite for a spelunking adventure in the Appalachian Mountains of North Carolina along with sisters Sam and Rebecca, and newcomer Holly.
 They hike to a mountain cave entrance and descend.
-Making their way through the caves, Sarah finds herself stuck in a narrow tunnel, but manages to escape before it collapses.
-In the resulting discussion, Juno admits that she has led the group into an unexplored cave system instead of the mapped one they had filed with local authorities, meaning that any rescue party will be going to the wrong place.
+Making their way through the caves, Sarah becomes stuck in a narrow tunnel, but manages to escape before it collapses, blocking the way back.
+Juno admits that she has led the group into an unexplored cave system instead of the mapped one they had filed with local authorities, which means that a rescue party would be unable to locate them.

 The group searches for an exit and discovers old climbing equipment and a cave painting that suggests a way out.
 Holly, thinking she sees sunlight, runs ahead but falls into a hole and breaks her leg.
-As the others help Holly, Sarah wanders off and sees a pale, humanoid creature drinking from a pool before it scampers away.
-Later, they come across a den of animal bones and are suddenly attacked by a creature they call a "crawler", which kills Holly.
+As the others help her, Sarah wanders off and sees a pale, humanoid creature drinking from a pool before it scampers away.
+Later, they come across a den of animal bones and are suddenly attacked by a creature they call a "Crawler", which kills Holly.
 Sarah runs, but falls down a hole and is knocked unconscious.
-Juno, trying to stop Holly's body from being dragged away, kills a crawler with her pickaxe, but then accidentally stabs Beth in the neck after being startled.
+Juno, trying to stop Holly's body from being dragged away, kills a Crawler with her pickaxe, but then accidentally stabs Beth in the neck after being startled.
 Beth grabs Juno's pendant as she collapses and a traumatized Juno flees.